-The list of coats of arms of the West Country, found here, was compiled from several published sources and from actual examples found in the counties of Cornwall, Devon, Dorset, Somerset and elsewhere.
+The list of coats of arms of the West Country, (Fox’s Armory of the West Country) found here, was compiled from several published sources and from actual examples found in the counties of Cornwall, Devon, Dorset, Somerset and elsewhere.
 The published sources are listed below.

 Between them, the sources contain a mixture of arms that people did use, arms they should have used, arms they might have used and, in a few cases, arms that may be purely imaginary.
 The editor of the list makes no claims for the accuracy of the sources and little or no judgement as to their reliability.

 The “visitations” were investigations made by heralds into the usage of coats of arms, county by county in England.
 One or more heralds visited a county, and those who claimed the privilege of bearing a coat of arms came to the herald with evidence of their right, which was duly recorded and approved (or not, in some cases.)
 The visitations used as sources were made in the sixteenth and seventeenth centuries.
 By this time the use of armorial bearings had been common among the gentry for about four centuries but had largely changed from its practical purpose of identifying a warrior enclosed in armour to a more ceremonial use of declaring a kind of social status.